 - (1) Total return based on market value is calculated assuming shares of common stock were purchased at the market price at the beginning of the period, distributions were reinvested at a price obtained in the Company's dividend reinvestment plan, and shares were sold at the closing market price on the last day of the period.
 Total return is not annualized for a period of less than one year. - (2) Total return based on net asset value is calculated assuming shares of common stock were purchased at the net asset value at the beginning of the period, distributions were reinvested at a price obtained in the Company's dividend reinvestment plan, and shares were sold at the ending net asset value on the last day of the period.
-Total return is not annualized for a period of less than one year. - (3) Portfolio turnover rate is calculated using the lesser of period-to-date sales and distributions from portfolio investments or period-to-date purchases over the average of the invested assets at fair value. - (4) Ratio of total expenses before management fee waiver to average net assets was 13.65%, 9.87% and 6.17% for the year ended October 31, 2020, October 31, 2019 and period ended October 31, 2018, respectively. - (5) Ratio of net investment income before management fee waiver to average net assets was 11.70%, 8.54% and 5.42% for the year ended October 31, 2020, October 31, 2019 and period ended October 31, 2018, respectively. - (6) Annualized for periods less than one year. - (7) Calculated on the average share method. - (8) The issuance of common stock on a per share basis reflects the incremental net asset value change as a result of the issuance of shares of common stock under the equity distribution agreement, the issuance of shares of common stock in the Company's August 2019 rights offering, the issuance of shares of common stock as common stock distributions, and the anti-dilutive (dilutive) impact from changes in weighted-average shares outstanding during the period. - (9) The information provided for the year ended October 31, 2020 is based on the Company's estimate of taxable income.
-The final tax character of the Company's earnings cannot be determined until the end of the calendar year and may vary from these estimates.
+Total return is not annualized for a period of less than one year. - (3) Portfolio turnover rate is calculated using the lesser of period-to-date sales and distributions from portfolio investments or period-to-date purchases over the average of the invested assets at fair value. - (4) Ratio of total expenses before management fee waiver to average net assets was 11.57%, 13.65%, 9.87% and 6.17% for the six month period ended April 30, 2021, the years ended October 31, 2020, October 31, 2019 and period ended October 31, 2018, respectively. - (5) Ratio of net investment income before management fee waiver to average net assets was 7.13%, 11.70%, 8.54% and 5.42% for the six month period ended April 30, 2021, the years ended October 31, 2020, October 31, 2019 and period ended October 31, 2018, respectively. - (6) Annualized for periods less than one year. - (7) Calculated on the average share method.

+- (8) The issuance of common stock on a per share basis reflects the incremental net asset value change as a result of the issuance of shares of common stock under the equity distribution agreement, the issuance of shares of common stock in the Company's August 2019 rights offering, the issuance of shares of common stock in the Company's March 2021 public offering, the issuance of shares of common stock as common stock distributions, and the anti-dilutive (dilutive) impact from changes in weighted-average shares outstanding during the period. - (9) Distributions for the fiscal years ended October 31, 2020 and 2019 included returns of capital of \$0.88 and \$2.12, respectively, and the distribution of fiscal year ended October 31, 2020 included distributions from investment company taxable income of \$1.19.
+The tax character of distributions for the six months ended April 30, 2021 cannot be estimated until the close of our fiscal year.
+Each common stockholder will receive a Form 1099-DIV following the end of each calendar year, which will reflect the actual amounts of taxable ordinary income, capital gain and return of capital paid by the Company.

-The following table presents the aggregate outstanding borrowings and asset coverage per unit as of October 31, 2020, October 31, 2019 and October 31, 2018:
+The following table presents the aggregate outstanding borrowings and asset coverage per unit as of April 30, 2021, October 31, 2020, October 31, 2019 and October 31, 2018: